vvdleun/audiostreamerscrobbler/README.md

 This program is not ready for prime time yet, it's under heavy development.
 At this time it can only monitor 1 chosen BluOS or Yamaha MusicCast device.
 In a future version, a single instance should be able to monitor all players of all supported audiostreamer standards at the same time.

 The program has almost been completely rewritten in a course of a month.
 Among the changes are:
-* The program is now async events-based, instead being based on synchronious function calls
+* The program is now fully async events-based, instead of being based on synchronious function calls
 * There's a new PlayerControl thread that keeps track of player monitor and detector threads.
 This will make it much easier to add support for multiple players.
+* MusicCast support has been completely rewritten and is now based on MusicCast's Event update system via UDP
 * The used network interface (and IP addresses that program binds to) can now be configured
-* MusicCast support has been completely rewritten and is now based on MusicCast's Event update system via UDP
-* Improved, cleaned up and often simplified lots of internal APIs, especially the public ones
+* Improved, cleaned up and simplified lots of internal APIs, especially the "public" ones

 Note that the program uses the undocumented LSDP protocol to detect BluOs players that are powered on.
 I could only test it with my BluOS player, which is the built-in streamer (internal BluOS 2 MDC upgrade card) in my NAD C368 amplifier.
 Therefore I don't know yet whether it will work on other players, like BlueSound's more popular wi-fi speakers, or their Node range of products.